-2018 Monster Energy NASCAR Cup Series season schedule: New Hampshire is next
+2018 Monster Energy NASCAR Cup Series season schedule: Pocono is up next

 -

-Quaker State 400 DFS: Best DK lineup
+Foxwoods 301 DFS: Best DraftKings lineup

 SportsLine's Mike McClure, a DFS pro with more than $1M in winnings, gives optimal lineup...